jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 Altough PPO is a SOTA algorithm, implementing pseudocode directly from the PPO paper (below) will not yeild SOTA performance.
 You need all the other stuff. -->

-Of course, its impossible to cover everything, and RL is a super-hot field so there are new results monthly.
+Now for some disclaimers: Nearly all of my experience comes from training on-policy algorithms for continuous control, so there may be useful tips for discrete/off-policy settings that I am missing.
+Also, RL is a super-hot field, so perhaps some of the content in this post is already outdated.
 Hopefully, this blog is at least useful to someone starting out like I was.
 Please don't hesitate to reach out to me if you think there is something important missing!

 Most of the examples will come from either of these two RL implementations of which I am familair with: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail https://github.com/Denys88/rl_games

-For reference, nearly all of my work in RL has been using on-policy algorithms for continuous control.

-TODO post this on the RL discord.

 <!-- I don't have ablation results on all of these. -->

 <!-- ### Using an existing RL Implementation and environment -->

 Implementing an RL algorithm from scratch is an excellent way to learn.
-However, if you need to get something working quickly, you should instead fork a popular repo.
+However, if you need to get something working quickly, you should instead just fork a popular repo.
 Here are some suggestions:

 - [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/)
 - [RL Games](https://github.com/Denys88/rl_games)